-Almond milk has become one of the most loved plant-based kinds of milk on the market in the blink of an eye.
-It’s a wonderful alternative to dairy products and can be used in place of milk in many applications.
+Almond milk has become one of the most loved plant-based kinds on the market in the blink of an eye.
+It’s a wonderful alternative to dairy products and can be used instead of milk in many applications.
 Many love the milk substitute just for its nutty taste!

 It can be used in baking, coffee, and sometimes in cooking.
 We know it is lactose-free, but does it fit a gluten-free diet?
 Is it safe for those with celiac disease?

 Almonds originally come from the Middle East but have become popular worldwide.
 In the United States, they are primarily grown in California.
 The nut is toasted, ground up, and blended with filtered water to turn it into “milk.”
 Then, it is usually passed through a nut milk bag for a smoother end product.

 You may see some Almond milk packaging with “Almondmilk” as one word.
 This is a shortened term for filtered water and almonds, which is what plain almond milk stems from.